Skip to main content

 Let’s imagine we ask ChatGPT a question like “how does an internal combustion engine work?”

 Its model will have “read” dozens or hundreds of answers to this question from around the internet.
 The generated answer will be something like an average of the answers it’s read, adjusted for any context provided.
-For example, it will answer differently if you ask for an explanation suited to a child than it would if asked for an explanation suited to an engineering student.
+For example, it will answer differently if you ask for an explanation suited to a child than it would if you asked for an explanation suited to an engineering student.

 It is critical to understand that at no point does ChatGPT think about the question or verify its reply.
 If the model contains false information, ChatGPT may deliver that false information.